 Port-a-cath (Port); drawing showing a port-a-cath under the skin in the right side of the chest.
 It is attached to a catheter that is threaded into a large vein above the right side of the heart called the superior vena cava.
 The left inset shows the port-a-cath under the skin.
 The right inset shows a needle being inserted into the port-a-cath and blood being drawn from the port-a-cath through a syringe attached to the needle.

 Port-a-cath (Port).
 A port-a-cath is a device that is usually placed under the skin in the right side of the chest.
 It is attached to a catheter (a thin, flexible tube) that is threaded into a large vein above the right side of the heart called the superior vena cava.
 A port-a-cath is used to give intravenous fluids, blood transfusions, chemotherapy, and other drugs.
 It is also used for taking blood samples.
-A port-a-cath may stay in place for weeks or months and helps avoid the need for repeated needle sticks.
+A port-a-cath may stay in place for a long time and helps reduce the need for repeated needle sticks.

 |Topics/Categories:||Treatment -- Other Interventions|